ABOUT THE JQ ADVOCATES PROGRAM

 Michelle's Bio

-Michelle Dennis has been a transgender activist in the greater Los Angeles area since 2002, creating space and pathways for transgender and gender nonbinary persons to participate effectively in all aspects of society.
+Michelle Dennis (she/her) has been a transgender activist in the greater Los Angeles area since 2002, creating space and pathways for transgender and gender nonbinary persons to participate effectively in all aspects of society.
 To this end, she has spoken at universities, colleges, and public and private organizations, and she became the first transgender member of various organizations, including serving as an Elder at her church, a Board member of the League of Women Voters of Los Angeles, and on a women’s support organization for the Los Angeles Philharmonic.

 She and her spouse, Robin, trained the first group of speakers for JQ International several years ago.
 Michelle is also a speaker for PFLG (Parent and Family/Friends of Lesbian and Gay Persons) of Los Angeles.
 Currently, she is a City Council appointed member of the Equity and Human Relations Advisory Committee of the City of Culver City, and she has been teaching since 2004 for the Public Policy Department of the UCLA Luskin Graduate School of Public Affairs.